- Continuing Registration: Did you complete at least one dual credit course this past semester? This is the application for you!

-- Online Application: Use this application if you have never applied for USD dual credit, if you have not been continually enrolled in dual credit or if you have had a gap in enrollment.
+- Online Application: Are you new to dual credit or did you take a break from dual credit courses this past semester?
+Then this is the application for you!
 During the process, you will need to list the course(s) you wish to take.
 Due to the COVID-19 pandemic, we have created an electronic version of the signature page for dual credit.
 Your parents and high school counselors can sign electronically via DocuSign.
 You will need the information from your application as well as the email addresses of your high school counselor and parent/legal guardian.

 - Students must meet satisfactory academic progress in all HSDC or concurrent coursework credit to maintain eligibility in the program.

 - A HSDC or concurrent credit student with a cumulative grade point average of 2.0 or better is considered to be in good academic standing.

 - If a student’s cumulative grade point average for all earned credit in HSDC or concurrent credit coursework falls below 2.0 in any given term, the student will be placed on suspension from HSDC or concurrent credit coursework for the following term (reflecting Fall and Spring semesters only).